We Can Anticipate Your Strongest Strategy

 We realize the uncertainties and conflicts that often go along with relocation cases are typically stressful and worrisome for parents.
 While we cannot make a feeling of conflict go away in such cases, we can share with our clients how many other families in similar situations have found workable solutions.

 Learn how we can advocate for you and your child or children in a custody case, with or without relocation as a factor.
-Schedule a consultation by calling 540-991-9100 or complete our online inquiry form to get the conversation started.
+Schedule a consultation or complete our online inquiry form to get the conversation started.